 Giving your character conflicting information will create mixed feelings, which in turn sends their gaze inward to reflect on their situation and what’s bothering them.

 In this case, Adam begins to realize that it’s not the ranching life he’s struggling with but his dad.
 An honest discussion about the problems might help Adam see his father’s criticism as well-meaning—a way to prepare him for the challenges of managing a ranch.
 Understanding that viewpoint can help him grow.
 Or maybe the conversation doesn’t go well and reinforces his dad’s need for control.
 If this can’t be worked through, another difficult conversation will have to happen, this time about Adam starting a ranch of his own.

 A decision like this could be hard on both characters.
 Adam’s dad will be disappointed and possibly angry, and it will take time for him to understand his son’s decision to leave.
 Adam will also be taking a risk, walking away from a profitable ranch where all the kinks have been worked out.
 But if he is ready to fight for his independence, it means he’s realized something important: chasing what you want isn’t easy and involves risk.
 And while this situation with his dad will be difficult to navigate, doing so will lead to greater self-confidence and empowerment—the self-growth he needs to steer his own future.

 A character’s job is one of the most important (and versatile!) details about your character and can be used not only to create a natural avenue for character arc growth, but also to characterize and showcase their deeper layers, provide hints to a past emotional wound, generate relationship conflict and more.

-To investigate more ways you can use a character’s career to power up your novel, check out the newest volume in the Writers Helping Writers family: The Occupation Thesaurus: A Writer’s Guide to Jobs, Vocations, and Careers.
+To investigate more ways you can use a character’s career to power up your novel, check out book 7 in the Writers Helping Writers Descriptive Thesaurus series: The Occupation Thesaurus: A Writer’s Guide to Jobs, Vocations, and Careers.